edtechhub/kerko-docs.edtechhub.org/README.md

 ## Managing the translations

 This application maintains its own translations of Kerko's messages.
-These can be updated from a local install of Kerko.
+These can be updated from a local install of Kerko, i.e., installed with `pip install -e kerko==VERSION`.
 All of the commands below should be run from Kerko's directory and specify the application's `translations` directory (here indicated by `YOUR_TRANSLATIONS_DIR`).

 Create a new PO file (for a new locale) based on the POT file.
 Replace `YOUR_LOCALE` with the appropriate language code, e.g., `en_GB`: